oresttokovenko/Guide-How-I-Learn-Languages/README.md

 Often people I meet ask me how I learned my languages.
 I am not trying to sound cocky, I am just genuinely tired of explaning it so I decided to codify it here.
 Many people learn languages for different reasons and thus their methods may vary.
 When I learn a language, my goal is to sound **native-like (slang, expressions), speak with fluency(aka. no stuttering, I aim for a B2 level), and with natural pronuncation from one target dialect group(ex.
 I speak 'Andean' Spanish, and Brazilian Portuguese from Minas Gerais/Bahia).
 Ultimately, my goal is to be mistaken for a native speaker of a country.
 This rarely comes to fruition, but the goal needs to be stated** .
 As a result, my method reflects these goals.
 There is nothing wrong with having different language goals, however keep this in mind when reading my guide.

-## **Bookmark and use the following websites:**
+## **Resources:**
+Bookmark and use the following websites.
 If any of these don’t support your target language (i.g.
 Wordreference doesn’t translate English > Indonesian, or Netflix doesn’t have Swahili movies) another website can used, the websites below are simply reliable and effective websites that I personally use, however, it’s the purpose that needs to be filled in order to effectively learn a language.

 | Website/Purpose/App        | Purpose           |
 | -------------------------------|:-------------:|